-In support of these goals, for 2022, our incentive compensation program included both long- and short-term compensation components that were tied to increases in our adjusted diluted earnings per share, Organic Revenue growth, Adjusted EBITDAC Margin and predetermined personal objectives for each of our executive officers.
-We believe our compensation program rewarded our executives for delivering strong financial results that aligned with the long-term interests of our shareholders.
+In support of these goals, our incentive compensation program for 2023 included both short- and long-term compensation components that were tied to increases in our adjusted diluted earnings per share, Organic Revenue growth, Adjusted EBITDAC Margin and predetermined personal objectives for each of our executive officers.
+We believe our compensation program rewarded our executives for delivering strong financial results that aligned with the interests of our shareholders.